ShareX/sharex.github.io/docs/keybinds.md

 description: Reference keyboard and mouse shortcuts for ShareX region capture, the image editor, annotation tools, and Pin to Screen.
 ---

+> To configure and test video or GIF capture, see [how to record your screen on Windows with ShareX](/blog/how-to-record-screen-windows/).

 ## Region capture / Legacy image editor

 ### Common